ricsanfre/pi-cluster/docs/_docs/logging.md

    -   Fluent Bit + Fluentd mode: Deploy Fluentbit as collector and Fluentd as distribution/aggregation layer to perform more complicated processing of logs.
    -   Fluentd only mode: Deploy just Fluentd as collection and distribution/aggregation layer

-Most of the fluent-bit and fluentd plugins used are supported by Fluent Operator, but theCurrent limitations of Fluent Operator: Fluentd cannot be configured to be integrated with Prometheus.
+Most of the fluent-bit and fluentd plugins, used in PiCluster project, are supported by Fluent Operator, but currently there is a limitation related to observability capabilites: Fluentd obsevability cannot be configured, Fluent Operator does not support fluentd's Prometheus plugin configuration.
 See [Fluent Operator issue #725](https://github.com/fluent/fluent-operator/issues/725)

 Becasue of this limitation Fluent Operator is not used in the Kubernetes Cluster